ecammnetwork/minimal-mistakes/docs/_ecamm-live-first-facebook-live/005-second-broadcast-overlays-scenes.md

 1. Double check that your Scenes are listed in your preferred order.
 Select your first scene.
 1. Start your broadcast.
 Press <samp class="blue">Go Live</samp>.
-1. When ready, switch to your 2nd scene by clicking the Scene icon within the Scenes Window, or by selecting it in the <samp>Scenes</samp> dropdown menu.
+1. When ready, switch to your 2nd scene by clicking the {% inlineicon run-scene 30 %}run scene{% endinlineicon %}Scene icon within the Scenes Window, or by selecting it in the <samp>Scenes</samp> dropdown menu.
 1. When ready, switch to your 3rd scene with <kbd title="command">⌘</kbd><kbd>3</kbd>.
 1. Press <samp class="blue">Finish</samp> to end your broadcast.